 Do your career plans require in-depth knowledge of business planning and decision making in addition to law?
 Are you interested in the intersection between business and legal theory?
 Consider our concurrent JD/MBA program with the UO Charles H. Lundquist College of Business.

-This four-year program allows students to study the business and legal aspects of corporate finance, accounting, corporate management, sports marketing, and international business.
+In this four-year program, you will study the business and legal aspects of corporate finance, accounting, corporate management, sports marketing, and international business, and graduate with two degrees: a Doctor of Juris Prudence and a Master of Business Administration degree.

-- Less Time: Complete both degrees in three and a half to four years instead of five.
+• Less Time: Compared to the two stand-alone degrees, the concurrent JD/MBA degree saves one year.
+(Complete both degrees in three and a half to four years instead of five.)

 Applying for the Concurrent Degree